 Every month, we ask one of the guides we work with in the Galapagos for their top 5 highlights of the month.
 Step forward our guide for October – Maja Homberger!

 Originally from Thun in Switzerland, Maja has worked as Galapagos National Park Guide since 1992.
-Passionate about Galapagos and lots of fun to be with Maja has spent almost all of her working life in Galapagos on board the Angelito, which is one of Think Galapagos’ favorite tourist superior yachts.
+Passionate about Galapagos and lots of fun to be with, Maja has spent almost all of her working life in Galapagos on board the Angelito, which is one of Think Galapagos’ favourite tourist superior yachts.

 October is right in the middle of the dry season or ‘Garua’.
 During this time, the southern trade winds bring the colder Humboldt Current to the Galapagos Islands, making the sea temperature cooler.
 The air temperate in October is cooler too making the land animals much more active and easier to observe.